propelorm/Propel/reference/activerecord.markdown

 // and it even works on objects not yet persisted.
 {% endhighlight %}

->**Tip**:<br />By default, Propel uses the name of the Active Record class to generate the related object getter and setter.
+>**Tip**<br />By default, Propel uses the name of the Active Record class to generate the related object getter and setter.
 However, you can customize this name by setting the `phpName` attribute in the `<foreign-key>` tag:

 {% highlight xml %}
 <table name="book">